How can you access us?

 Initially an appointment will always be a telephone consultation (except for nurse appointments etc).
 This is not triage.
 This is a consultation where you will speak to a trained clinician.
 A telephone consultation might be on the phone, might need a pictures to be sent in or be a video consultation.
 If pictures are requested, this will be done by reception as the appointment is made.
 Reception do not look at any pictures but will save straight to your notes for the clinician to see prior to your appointment.
 All appointments are 15 minutes long.
 It is a clinical and patient decision, at this time, if a face to face appointment is needed.
 Reception cant decide without clinical input if a face to face appointments should be given initially.
 Please support our process.
 This ensures that only the patients who need to physically be seen by a clinical do so within the right time frame.

-From April 2022 we aim to allow patients to book into routine face to face appointments again with a non GP clinical, and we are now in the process of ensuring our waiting facilities meet the required infection control standards to allow more people into our building.
+Patients to book into routine face to face appointments again with a non GP clinical, and we are now in the process of ensuring our waiting facilities meet the required infection control standards to allow more people into our building.

 Repeat Prescriptions can be requested: